cis-ds/shiny-demo/README.md

 My app is [here](https://liamcoles.shinyapps.io/liams_first_app/)

-The data used for this application is [here](employees-all.csv).
-Though the orignal data is from the [Chicago Data Portal](https://data.cityofchicago.org/).
+The data used for this application can be downloaded [here](employees-all.csv).
+Though, the orignal data is from the [Chicago Data Portal](https://data.cityofchicago.org/) website.

 This app is a continuation of the basis Chicago Wage App in the Uchicago Computing for the Social Sciences class.
 This app extends this by adding salaried workers and a couple other features.
 This app still has all of the original features.
 For a look at the original app click [here](https://cfss.uchicago.edu/shiny.html#final_shiny_app_code).